Jack Stokoe: Circus offensive

 In late January 1941, Stokoe was commissioned as a pilot officer and early the following month he was posted to No. 54 Squadron.
 This was based at Hornchurch and had just taken on the Spitfires of No. 41 Squadron for use in the RAF's Circus offensive.
 On 5 March No. 54 Squadron flew a fighter sweep in support of Circus No. 7, a bombing raid on Boulogne harbour.
 During this sortie, Stokoe destroyed a Bf 109 to the southwest of Boulogne without firing at the aircraft.
 It had made a diving attack on his Spitfire, which Stokoe evaded.
 He then commenced a diving pursuit on the Bf 109 but it crashed into the sea before he could open fire.
 On another sortie, carried out on 20 April, Stokoe was flying a presentation Spitfire, named for the Royal Observer Corps, when he destroyed a Bf 110 to the south of Clacton.
-He was shot down himself, baling out into the sea from which he was picked up by a rescue launch.
+He was shot down himself, bailing out into the sea from which he was picked up by a rescue launch.
 He received hospital care for a week before returning to his squadron.

 Stokoe damaged a Bf 109 near Dover on 6 May and claimed a share in the probable destruction of another Bf 109 south of Calais on 7 June.
 He probably destroyed a Bf 109 on 21 June near Gravelines.
 Three days later he shot down a Bf 109 off the Flanders coast.